polina-munoz/stripe-sessions-2018/keynote.md

   - Ability to have a single point of integration has just never existed
   - "omnichannel commerce experience"
   - Make payments the experience, not something we have to do as a side effect

+## Patrick Closing Words

+- Billing, Connect, Terminal, Payments, Issuing, Sigma, Radar -> all backed by Stripe's Global Payments and Treasury Network
+- There are novel kinds of billing coming about: payments is part of the product experience.
+- Scaling products globally is what Stripe is committed to.
+"Infrastructure for Globalization"